-We are currently focused on the medical and aesthetics dermatology markets, which include multiple common and undertreated skin diseases and conditions such as acne, psoriasis, hyperhidrosis, and multiple aesthetic conditions, some with no currently approved products, including the reduction of fine lines, pore size, sebum production and improvement in luminosity and overall skin quality.
-We believe these diseases and conditions cause significant negative impacts on patients' quality of life, including physical and emotional trauma and social stigmatism, causing patients to constantly seek better treatment options to help alleviate their conditions.
+We are currently focused on the medical and aesthetic dermatology markets, which include multiple common and undertreated skin diseases and conditions such as acne, psoriasis, hyperhidrosis, and multiple aesthetic skin conditions, some with no currently approved products, including the reduction of fine lines, pore size, sebum production and improvement in luminosity and overall skin quality.
+We believe these diseases and conditions cause significant negative impacts on patients' quality of life, including physical and emotional trauma and social stigmatism, causing patients to constantly seek better treatment options to help improve their conditions.
 We also believe these markets have not experienced the same level of development and advances as other markets, as there have been few innovative topical products recently approved other than reformulations or combinations of existing compounds.
-We believe our product candidates will be well situated within the market and offer the innovative solutions to the underserved medical and aesthetic dermatology markets.
+We believe our product candidates will be well situated within the market and offer innovative solutions to the underserved medical and aesthetic dermatology markets.

 The U.S. medical dermatology market has experienced significant growth in recent years based on the new treatment options and greater patient access to care.
-Based on current market data, the U.S. medical dermatology market (excluding biologics) was valued at over \$16 billion dollars in prescription pharmaceutical sales in 2020.
+Based on current market data, the U.S. medical dermatology market was valued at over \$8.3 billion dollars in in 2024 and estimated to be worth over \$9.2 billion by 2028.

-The American Society of Plastic Surgeons estimates that over 15.4 million cosmetic procedures were performed in the U.S. in 2016, of which about 7 million used botulinum toxin.
-There are many factors that continue to drive growth in the aesthetics dermatology market such as greater patient acceptance, including from an increase in younger patients, and the discretionary cash that patients are willing to spend on aesthetic care.
+The American Society of Plastic Surgeons estimates that over 25 million minimally invasive cosmetic procedures were performed in the U.S. in 2023 of which about 9.5 million used botulinum toxin.
+There are many factors that continue to drive growth in the aesthetics dermatology market such as greater patient acceptance, including from younger patients, and the discretionary cash that patients are willing to spend on aesthetic skin care.
 We also believe patients have a growing willingness to pay out-of-pocket for effective skin treatments to achieve their desired personal aesthetic look, which further supports the demand and pricing in those markets.

 Based on the foregoing, we believe the dermatology market, both aesthetic and medical, offer a low-cost commercialization opportunity compared to many other prescription-based specialty markets, due to the relatively small number of specialists in the dermatology field.
-According to the American Academy of Dermatology, in 2020 there were approximately 18,000 dermatologists in the U.S., and we plan to target a subset of these dermatologists, who are larger prescribers of competitive products and who treat a large percentage of patients with our approved indications.
+According to the American Academy of Dermatology, in 2023 there were approximately 11,000 dermatologists in the U.S., and we plan to target a subset of these dermatologists, who are larger prescribers of competitive products and who treat a large percentage of patients with our approved indications.
 We believe the combination of prescription based and cash-pay based product lines is an attractive business opportunity, as it incorporates multiple aspects of the dermatology market that move independent of the greater healthcare market.